The information in this article applies to:

 plan" article linked at the bottom of this page.

 If you have a very large terrain, and are experiencing z-fighting only when taking a Full Overview , then you may need to use a standard Full Camera View outside of the structure and adjust it to create the type of view you want.

 You can also increase the Clip Surfaces Within setting in your Perspective Full Overview Camera Specification dialog.
 The default will be 24", but you can increase this to a larger value, such as 300".
 You may need to test different values in this plan in order to create the results you want in the overview without experiencing Z-Fighting.

-If the z-fighting only appears to be in one area of a plan, it is likely that object is occupying the same space as another.
+If the z-fighting only appears to be in one area of a plan, it is likely that an object is occupying the same space as another object.
 A common example for this would be if a slab is absolutely even with the terrain, you will notice the flickering of the concrete material of the slab with that of the grass terrain below.

 If this is the case, raising the height of the slab, even by so much as 1/16" will typically resolve the issue.

 Finally, it is also important to ensure that your video card meets or exceeds the minimum system requirements, and that you are using the most up to date driver which is compatible with your operating system.

 If none of the suggestions above resolved the issue, we would recommend you verify these.